 Egyptian diplomatic mission for up-to-date information.

-In March 2017, the UK government announced restrictions on carrying electronic devices for passengers travelling from or through Egypt to the UK.
-See the
+In March 2017, the UK government announced new restrictions on carrying electronic devices for passengers travelling from or through Egypt to the UK.
+More information:

 Safety and security

 In April 2017, the Egyptian Government announced a nationwide state of emergency following explosions at Coptic Churches in Tanta and Alexandria on 9 April 2017.
 Under the state of emergency, Egyptian authorities have additional powers to search, detain and arrest.
 Gatherings, protests and demonstrations may be curtailed.
 Avoid large gatherings and protests.
 Monitor local media, follow the instructions of local authorities and carry identification.

 Terror attacks could occur at anytime, anywhere in Egypt.
 Potential targets include religious sites and communities, and locations frequented by tourists.

 In recent years, terrorists have attacked several locations frequented by tourists, resulting in deaths and injuries.
 There's a significant security presence at most places frequented by tourists and places of worship.

 Recent attacks resulting in multiple deaths and injuries include:

 - on 14 July 2017, the stabbing of six foreigners at a Red Sea resort in Hurghada, killing two

 - on 26 May 2017, an attack by gunmen on a bus carrying Coptic Christians in Minya